John Tavares: Senior

 As the New York Islanders failed to qualify for the playoffs in Tavares' rookie season in the NHL, he was selected to the Canadian men's team for the 2010 IIHF World Championship in Germany.
 Canada General Manager Mark Messier made a specific effort to assemble a young team; as a result, Tavares was one of five teenagers on the final roster.
 With seven goals in seven games, Tavares led all tournament players in goal-scoring.
 Despite recording no assists, he ranked fifth in points.
 He helped Canada to the quarterfinal against Russia, where they were defeated 5–2.

 The following year, Tavares returned to the national team for the 2011 IIHF World Championship in Slovakia.
 He improved to nine points over seven games with five goals and four assists to lead Canada in scoring; he ranked fifth among all tournament players for the second consecutive year.
 As Canada again reached the quarterfinal, they were eliminated once more by Russia, losing 2–1.
 Tavares was chosen by coaches as one of the three best players on Team Canada, along with defenceman Alex Pietrangelo and forward Andrew Ladd.

 Tavares played for SC Bern in Switzerland during the 2012–13 NHL lock-out and quickly became the PostFinance Top Scorer, tallying 42 points—including 17 goals—in just 28 games.
 He also played for Team Canada at the 2012 Spengler Cup, which the nation ultimately won after defeating HC Davos in the final.

-At the 2014 Winter Olympics, Tavares injured his knee in Canada's quarterfinal match, rendering him unable to play for the remainder of the tournament as well as the 2013–14 NHL season.
+Named to Canada's Olympic team for the 2014 Winter Olympics, Tavares injured his knee in Team Canada's quarterfinal match against Latvia.
+As a result, he was unable to play for the remainder of the tournament, as well as the 2013–14 NHL season.
+He watched the team's eventual gold medal win over Sweden from the dressing room, and joined the medal ceremony on crutches.
+Tavares would later reflect on the tournament as "bittersweet."

+Tavares rejoined Team Canada for the 2016 World Cup of Hockey, the first time the event was held in twelve years.
+The team reached the event final, where they defeated Team Europe 2–1 to secure the gold.

-On 26 April 2019, it was announced that Tavares had committed to play for Team Canada at the 2019 IIHF World Championship in Slovakia.
-However, shortly before the first game of the tournament, it was announced on 9 May 2019 that Tavares had suffered an oblique injury and would be returning to Toronto.
+After the Maple Leafs were eliminated from the 2019 Stanley Cup playoffs by the Boston Bruins, Tavares committed to play for Team Canada at the 2019 IIHF World Championship in Slovakia.
+However, shortly before the first game of the tournament, it was announced that Tavares had suffered an oblique injury and would be returning to Toronto.

+Following the Maple Leafs' first-round exit from the 2024 Stanley Cup playoffs, Tavares was a late addition to the Team Canada roster for the 2024 IIHF World Championship.
+He was thereafter named team captain for the tournament.
+As he had only arrived on site a short time beforehand, Tavares did not dress for Team Canada's opening game against Great Britain.